dSunny90/SSTableViewPresenter/README.md

 #### Triggering from an `EventForwarder`

-When using `EventSendingProvider`, the handler receives no index by default.
+When using `EventForwardingProvider`, the handler receives no index by default.
 The view must embed its own position in the forwarded payload so the handler can pass it to `toggleSection`.

 - **Headers / footers** — include `sectionIndex`
 - **Cells** — include `indexPath`